-15 Up-and-Coming Curvy Models Who You Should Know About
+15 Up-and-Coming Curvy Models You Should Know About

 Jocelyn Corona

-Corona, who hails from Mexico, City, Mexico, only began modeling a few years ago when she was 18 years old, but she's already made a splash.
-Along with walking in Chromat's 2015 runway show, Corona has modeled for Christian Siriano, Rebecca Minkoff, and Phillipe and David Blonde, so it's safe to say you'll be seeing a lot of her in the future.
+Corona, who hails from Mexico, City, only began modeling a few years ago when she was 18 years old, but she's already made a splash.
+Along with walking in Chromat's 2015 runway show, Corona has modeled for Christian Siriano, Rebecca Minkoff, and Phillipe and David Blond, so it's safe to say you'll be seeing a lot of her in the future.

 Precious Lee

-Like many models, Lee was discovered at a casting call in her hometown in Atlanta, Georgia when she was 18.
-However, it wasn't until after she graduated from college and put her plans to go to law school on the back burner did she pursue modeling full-time.
+Like many models, Lee was discovered at a casting call in her hometown in Atlanta when she was 18.
+However, it wasn't until after she graduated from college and put her plans to go to law school on the back burner did she pursue modeling full time.
 Lee eventually landed campaigns with Lane Bryant, Old Navy, and Saks Fifth Avenue.
-Along with appearing in the pages of Sports Illustrated and Paper magazine, became the first-ever curvy black model to model for Vogue.
+In addition to appearing in the pages of Sports Illustrated and Paper magazine, she became the first-ever curvy black model to model for Vogue.

 "Women so often underestimate our own voices, and it’s often scary to say, 'No, my reason and feelings are valid, and this doesn’t sit right with me,'" she wrote in an essay for Time.
 "But it’s so important to listen to and act on your intuition.
 You deserve to trust yourself and your instincts.